 To qualify for a course completion certificate, you must view all the course sessions and answer correctly all the quiz questions you will find as you progress through the sessions.
 You will also need to fill out the course survey.

 You do not have to complete a final project to earn a course completion certificate but we strongly encourage you to create one.
 Putting together a final project will give you an opportunity to reflect on the principles covered during the course and help you discover how they could be applied to your own country.
 If you submit a final project the course trainer will provide you valuable feedback that you may find useful in your day-to-day work.

 Course Structure and Study Time

 The course consists of seven sessions and you will gain access to all of them on the course start date.
-You will have the opportunity to ask questions about the content of the course during two live chat sessions as well as on the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in four weeks.
 You will have, however, seven weeks to complete it.
 If after seven weeks you have not completed the course, you will have to start it again next time it is offered.

 If you decide to submit a final project, it will probably take you four to six hours to put it together.
 You will have seven weeks to submit your final project.